AzureADQuickStarts/AppModelv2-NativeClient-iOS/README.md

 $ pod install
 Analyzing dependencies

-Pre-downloading: `ADALiOS` from `https://github.com/AzureAD/azure-activedirectory-library-for-objc.git`, branch `B2C-ADAL`
+Pre-downloading: `ADALiOS` from `https://github.com/AzureAD/azure-activedirectory-library-for-objc.git`, branch `convergence` Downloading dependencies
-Downloading dependencies
-Installing ADALiOS (1.2.2)
+Installing ADALiOS (3.0.0-pre.2)
 Generating Pods project
 Integrating client project

 [!]
 Please close any current Xcode sessions and use `Microsoft Tasks.xcworkspace` for this project from now on.
 ```
-### Step 4: Run the application in Xcode
+### Step 5: Run the application in Xcode

 Launch XCode and load the `Microsoft Tasks.xcworkspace` file.
 The application will run in an emulator as soon as it is loaded.

-#### Step 5.
+### Step 6.
 Determine what your Redirect URI will be for iOS

 In order to securely launch your applications in certain SSO scenarios we require that you create a **Redirect URI** in a particular format.
 A Redirect URI is used to ensure that the tokens return to the correct application that asked for them.